 ORCiD provides a persistent digital identifier that distinguishes you from every other researcher.
 This means that it will be less likely that your name will be confused with another researcher with a similar name, ensuring that you get the credit you deserve for your work.
 Unlike your work email or identification number, your ORCiD ID follows you when you move.
 You can include your ORCiD identifier on your publications, grants and even your web page.
 You can also link your ORCiD ID to other services such as LinkedIn and Researcher ID.

 If you already have an ORCiD ID you can link it to your PSU log-in using the steps below.
 If you don't have an ORCiD ID you can follow the steps below as well, but there will be one extra step.

-> In many cases, when you write a grant, or submit an manuscript for publication, linking to your ORCiD ID is built into the workflow.
+In many cases, when you write a grant, or submit a manuscript for publication, linking to your ORCiD ID is built into the workflow.
+For example, you can now populate your SciENcv biosketch is through an ORCID ID.
 You can also include it on your website and other creative achievements as you like.
 It is your ID!